urodelus/urocoin/Protocole.md

 `Version` | denotes the current structure version.
 `Type` | Type of the document.
 `Currency` | contains the name of the currency.
 This is used to identify the target of the transaction, as several moneys may be UCP-based.
-`Issuers` | a list of public key, followed by a sequential integer `Inputs` | a list linking `Issuers` (via INDEX) to coin sources `Outputs` | a list of public keys and amounts allowed to them `Comment` | a comment to write on the transaction
+`Issuers` | a list of Clé publique, followed by a sequential integer `Inputs` | a list linking `Issuers` (via INDEX) to coin sources `Outputs` | a list of Clé publiques and amounts allowed to them `Comment` | a comment to write on the transaction

 #### Validity